MLH-Fellowship/fresh-bites/README.md

 ![AWS Instance Overview](/app/static/img/AWS-overview.png)
 ![AWS Instance Details](/app/static/img/AWS-details.png)

+We set this up by attaching our AWS CentOS virtual machine to GitHub via GitHub Secrets.
+We entered the information necessary to make the connection between our AWS instance and our app, thus deploying our site to AWS.

 ## Planned Future Features

 Below are some features we plan on implementing in the future.